CRESYM/colib0.github.io/pages/models/generations/SM1/index.md

 ## Context

 The synchronous machine is one of the most studied component of a power system, being its main source of electrical energy.
 It is the most common type of generators, and it is present in most power plants (thermal, hydro, and some wind) as an interface between the mechanical energy and electrical energy.
 The mathematical model presented in this article develops the dynamic equations of synchronous machines.[[1]](#1) It only covers the physical part of the machine not the regulations nor protections schemes.
-Variants of the classical model are listed in a dedicated section below.
+Variants of the classical model are listed in a dedicated section [Derived models](#derived-models)  below.

 ## Model use, assumptions, validity domain and limitations

 The model presents the general expressions in *abc* reference frame of the differential equations that model a general synchronous machine with the following assumptions:

-* There are three stator windings ($a, b, c$) distributed 120º apart one from each other, each of them with equal parameters (i.e. same resistance, inductance...).
+* There are three stator windings ($$a, b, c$$) distributed 120º apart one from each other, each of them with equal parameters (i.e. same resistance, inductance...).
 * The three phases are balanced, meaning the power is shared equally.
-* The rotor has one winding with a field ($e_f$) applied and three damper windings, with no power source, one of them with the axis parallel to the field winding ($1d$) and the other two with a perpendicular axis ($1q, 2q$).
+* The rotor has one winding with a field ($$e_f$$) applied and three damper windings, with no power source, one of them with the axis parallel to the field winding ($$1d$$) and the other two with a perpendicular axis ($$1q, 2q$$).
 * The magnetic field produced by the rotor winding oscillates sinusoidally.
-* The machine may have 2 or more poles, noted as $p_f$.
+* The machine may have 2 or more poles, noted as $$p_f$$.

 The general model can be solved by detailed models that make further assumptions about the rotor structure and the expressions of some of its parameters as functions of some variables, in particular the interaction between rotor and stator due to magnetic saturation.
 Each particular model is listed, and its additional assumptions are explained before transforming the set of equations.
 A per-unit system is also proposed.